 I recently saw a symbol on a public sign that made my skin crawl.
 It was based on a Satanic pentagram.
 I recoiled, appalled.
 But I was immediately convicted: “Would Yeshua react in such a way?”
 I could not imagine that he would, no. Not in a thousand years actually, come to think of it.
 I had felt disgust and disapproval, but it’s hard to imagine that Yeshua’s face would distort as mine had.
 So how would our Messiah react to obvious signs and indications of his enemy’s work?
 It got me thinking, and challenged me that my reaction was based on fear that I simply had no need to experience.

-Halloween has recently come and gone, and along with it, the annual debates about these things, and the darkness associated with them.
+Halloween comes and goes, and along with it, the annual debates about these things, and the darkness associated with them.
 Many believers react as I had done that day – recoiling in abhorrence.
 Horrified and shocked.
 And there are plenty of other issues that cause concern in the body of the Messiah today as evil is prevalent in many forms.
 But are we really conforming to the likeness of God’s Son when we react this way?
 After trying to think through how Yeshua would react to an occult symbol, I considered that he would remain in perfect peace.
 Unrattled.
 It is HE who has the power and authority to rattle Satan’s gates, not the other way around.

 “Oh, it’s you.”